gerardoglzb/amazon-virtual-assistant/README.md

 [![Product Name Screen Shot][product-screenshot]](http://amazon-va.herokuapp.com/)

 A simple web app where a user can add Amazon products through their urls and have them all displayed on their personal board.
 Alongside each product, they're able to specify a price they're looking for, and whenever a product drops below said price, the app will also notify the user through their email.

+This project was created for <a href="https://www.youtube.com/c/TechWithTim/videos">Tech With Tim</a>'s Timathon.
+It's worth noting that the website won't actually notify you since I didn't want to pay $21 for a third dyno on heroku.

 ### Built With
 * HTML5